 Tips to help you quit smoking

-Smoking is the single most harmful, easily available environmental factor which mankind inflicts on itself.
-It leads to premature ageing and is linked to a over a 100 chronic disease ranging from arthritis to dementia.
-Most people are aware it causes lung, head and neck, oesophagus and stomach cancer but it is less well known that smoking increases the risk of liver, cervix , bladder, kidney, breast, bowel and skin.
-Even though damage may have been done, its never too late to quit smoking – people benefit almost immediately after quitting.
-Patients who quit smoking after a diagnosis of cancer have a much better chance of cure than those who do not.
+Smoking is the single most harmful behaviour which mankind inflicts on itself.
+It leads to premature ageing and is linked to over 100 chronic diseases, ranging from arthritis to dementia.
+Most people are aware it causes lung, head and neck, oesophagus and stomach cancer, but it also increases the risk of liver, cervix, bladder, kidney, breast, bowel and skin cancer.
+It’s never too late to quit smoking – people benefit almost immediately after quitting.
+Patients who quit smoking after a diagnosis of cancer have a much better chance of survival than those who do not.

-This section describes the risks of smoking, the underlying mechanisms of harm and practical tips to help you, a friend or relative to give up.
+This section describes the risks of smoking, the underlying mechanisms of harm, and practical tips to help you, a friend or relative quit.

 What makes smoking harmful?

-Despite being the greatest cause of ill health and premature death there are billions of smokers in the western world contributing to one in five of all deaths.
-Tobacco smoke contains over 4000 different chemicals, many of which are carcinogenic including Benzene, Formaldehyde, Ammonia, Hydrogen cyanide, Acetone and Arsenic.
-The 3 components of smoke which we know are particularly damaging are:
+Tobacco smoke contains over 4000 different chemicals, many of which are carcinogenic, including Benzene, Formaldehyde, Ammonia, Hydrogen cyanide, Acetone and Arsenic.
+The three components of smoke which we know are particularly damaging are:

 - Carbon monoxide

-Nicotine is a powerful, fast acting and addictive drug.
-Most people who smoke are dependent on the nicotine in cigarettes.
-When a smoker inhales, nicotine is absorbed into their bloodstream and the effects are felt on their brain seven to eight seconds later.
+Nicotine: This is a powerful, fast-acting and addictive drug.
+Most people who smoke become dependent on the nicotine in cigarettes.
+When a smoker inhales, nicotine is absorbed into their bloodstream, and the effects are felt on their brain seven to eight seconds later.
 Nicotine also has many complex effects on the rest of the body.
-In small amounts nicotine stimulates nerve impulses in the central and the autonomic nervous system but, in large amounts nicotine inhibits these nerve impulses.
-The immediate effects of nicotine:-
+In small amounts, nicotine stimulates nerve impulses in the central and the autonomic nervous system, but in large amounts, nicotine inhibits these nerve impulses.
+The immediate effects of nicotine include:

 - Increased heart rate